gautemo/Gaute-Meek-Olsen/src/projects.md

     >
       <template #description>
           <p>
-            Are you in need of some dices, cards, need to flip a coin or get a random number, but you don't have the items on you?
+            Are you in need of some dice, cards, need to flip a coin, or get a random number, but you don't have the items on you?
 Fear not, this app will save you.
 Now you always can do this from your phone.
           </p>
           <a href="https://play.google.com/store/apps/details?id=gautemo.game.randomdicecoinnumber" target="_blank" rel="noopener">
             <img src="./assets/google-play-badge.png" alt="Get it on Google Play" style="width: 200px"/>